 If your situation is one of abuse of power or authority, such as physical or sexual abuse, we suggest you read here.
 You may then wish to return to this page which deals with overarching principles for dealing with conflict more generally.

-receive your FREE peacemaking devotional to help you deal with conflict!
+receive our monthly newsletter which includes a peacemaking devotional to help you deal with conflict!

 Get monthly tips on how to deal with conflict biblically plus stay up to date with PeaceWise training, hubs and other news.